resin-studio/ballistic/README.md

 # ballistic

 # type universe
-- two categories of types:
-    - distributions
-    - expressions
-- an expression type is simply a range or a precise value
+- the type universe is the language of types
-- a distribution type is a distribution name with expression types for its arguments
+- a type consists of of a base and a predicate
-- no dependent types or specifying relations/network structure
+- the base is with respect to a category in the grammar
+- the predicate could be a range or some way of narrowing the scope the type
+- the bases include input numbers, distributions, and reals

+# type abstraction
+- an abstraction is a set of types that may be used in verification
+- the set of types is refined with each iteration

-# tree automata
+# concrete tree automata
-    - the concrete automaton represents the criterion that an expression evaluates to some value
+- the concrete automaton verifies that an expression would evaluate to an acceptable value

-        - i.e. a verifier partially evaluated on the expected value
+# abstract semantics
+- the meaning of expressions in terms of types
+- applying an expression to an input is not included

+# abstract evaluation
+- the meaning of expressions in terms of types evaluated on input
+- a simple wrapper around abstract semantics

+# abstract tree automata
-    - the abstract automaton represents the criterion that an expression evaluates to some type
+- the abstract automaton verifies that an expression would evaluate to an acceptable type
-        - i.e. a verifier partially evaluated on the expected type
-        - constructed from the data, and abstract semantics
+- constructed from the data, grammar, type abstraction, and abstract semantics
-            - abstract semantics is constructed from set of types and grammar
-            - since the set of types is updated each iteration
-                - the abstracts semantics is parameterized over the set of types
-        - the type for an expression in the automaton is the strongest conjunction of the set of types
+- the type for an expression in the automaton is an over-approximation the the abstract semantics of the expression
+    - more precisely, it is the strongest conjunction from the type abstraction
-            - that is the supertype of (implied by) the abstract semantics that expression
+    - that is the supertype of the abstract semantics of that expression
-    - however the constraints represent abstract bayesian network. ("abstract bayesian network automata"?)

 # algorithm
 0. hyperparams: sampling number, fuel for iterations.
-1. input: spec - (data and universe)
+1. input: data; initial set of types: Top, input = any value, and constants/terminals = their concrete evaluation
+    TODO: do we need to restrict types to grammatical elements?
-2. construct automaton from grammar, data, and universe
+2. construct automaton from grammar, data, and set of types
 3. if automaton is empty then return none
-4. get prog in automaton
+4. get prog in automaton ranked by description length
 5. learn weights via pyro (i.e. stochastic variational inference)
 6. compute "fitness" of program w.r.t data by sampling.
     - maximize fitness: P(f)*Prod_i[P(out_i | f, in_i)]